Thursday, August 20, 2020

 The legendary Bebelheimer Shay

 This “ghost” is not a translucent figure floating through the woods, but a product of man crafted from iron, steel, and wood.
 It once inhabited the mountain when the steady rhythm of crosscut saws and double bit axes still echoed through the hollows.
-Known as a Shay locomotive, this steam engine once hauled heavy loads of logs down the mountain when crosscut saws and double bit axes still could be heard echoing throughout the hollows.
-However, according to legend, the engine never made it out of the woods after the last tree fell.
-Does this forgotten iron horse still remain out in the woods waiting to be discovered?
+Tradition holds that it never left..

-The legend begins with Daniel Bebelheimer, a lumberman from Port Carbon, PA who came to the Seven Mountains in the early 1900’s to cut the remaining prop timber that had been passed over by previous logging companies.
+The legend begins with Daniel Bebelheimer, a lumberman from Port Carbon, PA who came to the Seven Mountains in the early 1900’s to cut what timber remained amongst the rugged ridges and hollows.
 As part of his operation, Bebelheimer utilized a narrow-gauge railroad that ran from Milroy, Mifflin County westward into Huntingdon County.
-He then purchased a small second-hand Shay to transport the timber from the mountain.
+He then purchased a small second-hand Shay locomotive to transport the timber from the mountain.
+Shays were unique steam locomotives that used a series of gears rather than rods to power the wheels, a design that produced the immense torque required to haul heavy loads up steep grades.
+Where the Shay came from is unknown, but it was reported as being second hand.

-One day while the Shay was in the woods, it suffered a catastrophic mechanical failure that prevented it from moving any further.
+As legend tells, one day while the Shay was in the woods, it suffered a catastrophic mechanical failure that stopped it in its tracks.
 As there was no way to tow the locomotive all the way back to Milroy, the crew had no alternative but to leave the engine where it was.
 Other lumbermen who were supposedly there reported that the engine was rolled off the tracks to get it out of the way.
 In a cacophony of hissing steam and shearing metal, the wounded engine tumbled down the steep mountainside, parts flying in all directions.
 Whatever the ending may have been, the engine never made it back to Milroy.

 With no engine, Bebelheimber’s operation came to an abrupt end.
 The tracks were pulled up and nature was left to reclaim the denuded mountain.
 While new trees and vegetation began taking root in the years after the loggers left, the question of what happened to the Shay planted itself in the minds of the curious.
 For generations, many have searched the mountain for the lost engine.
 To this day, no one has ever found even a trace of it.